 Visualizing US and Israeli airstrikes on Iran and retaliation in maps

-By Renée Rigdon, Lou Robinson, Soph Warnes, Annette Choi, Amy O’Kruk, Rachel Wilson, Thomas Bordeaux, Annoa Abekah-Mensah, Avery Schmitz, Rosa de Acosta, Teele Rebane, Isaac Yee and Gianluca Mezzofiore, CNN
+By Renée Rigdon, Lou Robinson, Soph Warnes, Annette Choi, Amy O’Kruk, Rachel Wilson, Thomas Bordeaux, Annoa Abekah-Mensah, Avery Schmitz, Rosa de Acosta, Teele Rebane, Isaac Yee, Gianluca Mezzofiore and Jhasua Razo, CNN

+(CNN) — A fragile ceasefire is in place between Israel and Iran following days of missile exchanges between the two countries and a targeted attack by the United States on three Iranian nuclear facilities.

-(CNN) — The United States entered the Israel-Iran conflict Saturday, striking three nuclear facilities.
-The move comes after he weighed involvement following Israel’s unprecedented strikes on Iranian nuclear facilities and other military sites earlier in the month, which triggered a days-long, ongoing exchange of missile attacks between the two countries.
+The US entered the Israel-Iran conflict Saturday, striking the Fordow, Natanz and Isfahan nuclear facilities in Iran.
+Iran has since retaliated, targeting the US Al Udeid Air Base on Monday in Qatar, though Qatar’s Defense Ministry said its air defenses “successfully” intercepted the attack.
+President Donald Trump had weighed involvement in the conflict following Israel’s unprecedented strikes on Iranian nuclear facilities and other military sites earlier in the month, which triggered a dayslong exchange of attacks between the two countries.

-Iran retaliated on Monday in response to the US strikes over the weekend.
-Qatar’s Defense Ministry said its air defenses “successfully” intercepted a missile attack from Iran targeting the US Al Udeid Air Base in Qatar.
-No deaths or injuries have been reported.

-American officials had been preparing for the likelihood that Iran may target US facilities in retaliation.
-Trump announced what he called “a Complete and Total CEASEFIRE” between Israel and Iran in a post on social media Monday evening.
+CNN is tracking this developing story in maps and visuals.
+This page will be updated.

+The US operation began with the B-2 bombers launching from Missouri on an 18-hour journey that was the planes’ longest mission in more than two decades, Defense Secretary Pete Hegseth said at a Sunday morning Pentagon briefing.

-At least 430 people have been killed in Iran since hostilities with Israel began, the country’s health ministry said earlier Saturday at a press briefing.
-Meanwhile, 24 people had been killed in Israel as of Saturday, according to the Israeli Prime Minister’s Office.
+At least 606 people have been killed in Iran since hostilities with Israel began, according to the country’s health ministry on Tuesday.
+Meanwhile, 28 people had been killed in Israel as of Tuesday, according to the Israeli prime minister’s office.

-CNN is tracking where the attacks are happening and which Iranian nuclear facilities have been targeted.

-Following Israel’s initial attack, Iran launched a wave of retaliatory strikes, targeting multiple locations across Israel.

-Iran had fired approximately 400 ballistic missiles and 1,000 drones at Israel since the conflict between the two countries began last Friday, a military official told CNN on Wednesday.
-Of those missiles fired, approximately 20 ballistic missiles hit civilian areas in Israel, the official said.
+Iran had fired approximately 500 ballistic missiles and 1,000 drones at Israel since the conflict between the two countries began June 13, according to the Israeli prime minister’s office on June 23.

 Although Iran maintains that its nuclear program is for peaceful energy purposes, Israel has long seen it as a threat.
-Israeli strikes have hit the same three Iranian nuclear facilities that the US targeted Saturday — Natanz, Isfahan and Fordow.
-Little damage had been visible in satellite imagery of Fordow following the Iranian strikes there.
+Israeli strikes have targeted and hit the same three Iranian nuclear facilities that the US targeted — Natanz, Isfahan and Fordow.

-Four critical buildings at the Isfahan nuclear site were damaged as of last weekend, according to the International Atomic Energy Agency (IAEA).
-Although damage to three buildings was visible via satellite imagery taken on June 14, damage to a fourth was not immediately clear.
-A spokesperson for the Atomic Energy Organization of Iran claimed damage at the site was limited.
+But early US intelligence suggests those US military strikes did not destroy the core components of the country’s nuclear program and likely only set it back by months, according to four people briefed on the assessment who talked exclusively to CNN.
+The damage was severe but largely restricted to above-ground structures, the sources told CNN.

+There were damaged structures to the exterior of Isfahan, seen in this satellite image from Monday.

-The Fordow facility near Qom, south of Tehran, appeared intact in images captured several days after Israel began its strikes.
-The plant is buried deep underground and houses advanced centrifuges used to enrich uranium up to high grades of purity.
-Analysts have told CNN it is likely that only the US has the weapons needed to cause serious damage there.
+The Fordow facility near Qom, south of Tehran is deep underground and houses advanced centrifuges used to enrich uranium up to high grades of purity.

-Satellite imagery taken at Fordow after US strikes showed visible damage.
-The US bombings likely caused “very significant damage” to the underground parts of Iran’s Fordow nuclear site, buried deep in a mountain, according to the head of the International Atomic Energy Agency, the United Nations’ nuclear watchdog.
+Satellite imagery taken at Fordow after US strikes showed visible exterior damage.

+The US strikes on Fordow and Natanz included the use of the US’ 30,000-pound bunker buster bombs to attempt to take out the underground infrastructures.

 Impacted infrastructure from Israeli strikes also includes missile facilities in Kermanshah, Shiraz and Bid Kaneh, according to satellite company Maxar – all in different areas of Iran.
 Satellite images show destroyed or damaged buildings and vehicle tunnels in Kermanshah, but no buildings appear to have been destroyed in Shiraz.